 Because ZEVs use energy more efficiently than internal combustion engines, their upstream environmental impacts are generally less than those of conventional vehicles.
 However, in the case of electric vehicles, much depends on the source of electricity in the area in which the vehicles will operate.
-The approximately 44,000 zero-emission vehicles anticipated to be on the state's roads in 2020 would result in a 0.3 percent increase in demand for electricity in North Carolina compared to 1999 utility sales figures, should all of them be exclusively powered by electricity.
+The approximately 8,000 zero-emission vehicles anticipated to be on the state's roads in 2020 would result in a 0.4 percent increase in demand for electricity in New Hampshire compared to 1999 utility sales figures, should all of them be exclusively powered by electricity.
+46

-At present, North Carolina generates more than 60 percent of its electricity from coal, a notoriously dirty source of power that is responsible for emissions of sulfur dioxide, nitrogen oxides, carbon dioxide and a slew of toxic substances, such as particulate matter and mercury, into the state's air.
-There is reason to believe, however, that electric generation in North Carolina will be significantly cleaner in 2020 than it is today.
+At present, New Hampshire generates more than 20 percent of its electricity from coal - a notoriously dirty source of power that is responsible for emissions of sulfur dioxide, nitrogen oxides, carbon dioxide and a slew of toxic substances, such as particulate matter and mercury - and 18 percent of its electricity from petroleum.47 In addition, three power plants - located in Bow, Newington and Portsmouth and owned by Public Service of New Hampshire (PSNH) - rank as the dirtiest in New England and are exempt from meeting modern air pollution standards under the Clean Air Act.48

+There is reason to believe, however, that electric generation in New Hampshire will be significantly cleaner in 2020 than it is today.